Tough Times Ahead? What the bumpy ride of Brexit could mean for the Automotive Industry

 In just over six months’ time, Britain will officially leave the European Union.
 For the Automotive industry, an overwhelming amount of uncertainty lies ahead.

 Every year, EU customers buy about £13bn worth of British made cars.
 This is largely due to the EU’s free trade regulations and customs union – the future of which hang in the balance for the UK.

-In a recent BBC article, Honda have reported that a ‘no deal’ Brexit would cost them tens of millions of pounds.
+In a recent BBC article, Honda has reported that a ‘no deal’ Brexit would cost them tens of millions of pounds.
 This is because manufacturers rely on frictionless trade with Europe and Honda, alone, relies on ‘350 truckloads’ of car parts from the EU every day.
-Admittedly, if the UK leave the EU without a formal exit deal, it looks like there could be significant supply problems for UK car manufacturing plants.
+Admittedly, if the UK leaves the EU without a formal exit deal, it looks like there could be significant supply problems for UK car manufacturing plants.

 THE RISE OF THE USED-CAR DEALER?

 If no-deal Brexit takes place, then there could be a shortage in the supply of new cars.
 Whilst this spells huge problems for the manufacturers, it could create an opportunity for used car dealers and car supermarkets.
 If your forecourt deals in older makes and models, it seems like the ideal time to begin a digital marketing strategy that really pushes the sales of these vehicles.

 Start now with an SEO strategy that ensures your used-car dealership or used-car pages are appearing higher in the SERPs.
 Remember that SEO is a long-term strategy, and so beginning to accommodate now for possibilities next year is normal.
 Targeting keywords such as ‘used-Volkswagen models’ or ‘used car dealership’ could be the way to gain entry into what may become an even more competitive marketplace if there are stock issues for automotive manufacturers.